Term deposit rates April 2025

 How to compare term deposits

-• How long do you want?
-You can lock up your savings for anywhere between 3 months and 2 years.
-Some banks offer even longer terms.
+• The term length.
+You can choose a term deposit from 3 months to 5 years.
 If you're saving for a holiday later in the year, a 12-month term is too long.
 If you're saving for a house, 3 months is likely too short.

-• Look for the highest interest rate.
+• The interest rate.
 The higher the rate, the more you earn.
 Most banks offer the highest rates on 6 to 12 month terms.

-• Can you access the money early?
+• Early withdrawal rules.
 In an emergency you may need to access your money fast.
 Some term deposits charge a fee for this, while others require a month's notice first.
 The amount of interest you get drops when you break the term deposit too.

-• Look at how the term deposit pays interest.
+• Interest payments.
 Some term deposits pay interest on a monthly basis, annually or at maturity (when the term ends).
-Getting interest paid at maturity gets you a bigger interest payment.
+Getting interest paid at maturity usually means a slightly higher interest rate.

 Is a term deposit right for me?